kckenneth/JetsonTX2/README.md

 - Go to Virtualbox --> Preferences... --> Extensions --> Add "New package" button

 #### Note
-Double clicking extension pack will just open the virtualbox but won't install automatically.
+- **extension pack** = Double clicking extension pack will just open the virtualbox but won't install automatically.
+- **flash OS** means installing OS into the Jetson TX2 (target)
+- **Jetpack** is the software you'd download and install in host and use it to do all the flashing and installing CUDA, tensorflow into the Jetson TX2.

 **Virtualbox**